 A top MNC is responsible for the management of thousands of cellular phone masts in challenging environments.
-Its autonomous systems boost the performance of 5G networks dynamically through deep learning and digital twins.
+Its autonomous systems dynamically boost 5G networks’ performance through deep learning and digital twins.

 As the world continues to digitize, businesses and organizations continue to place a premium on information and data as critical components of success.
-The internet of behaviour, or IoB for short, is a critical component of customer data.
-It provides an insightful analysis of consumer behaviour.
+The Internet of behavior, or IoB for short, is a critical component of customer data.
+It provides an insightful analysis of consumer behavior.
 To remain competitive and gain an advantage over emerging threats, organizations can leverage IoB through data collection and analysis to improve customer interactions, better understand consumer preferences, and make more informed purchasing decisions.

 Although this technology trend is still in its infancy, experts estimate that more than half of the world’s population is exposed to at least one IoB programme run by private organizations or governments.
 This indicates that it could be one of the next technologies to enter the mainstream in the coming years.

 For years, digital transformation has been a buzzword in IT circles, and it is expected to play a larger role in enterprise planning in 2023 than at any point in history.
 It’s easy to see why — enterprises undergoing digital transformation typically benefit from increased eﬃciency, higher productivity, and decreased costs, among other benefits.

 The technology trends expected to emerge in 2023 do not necessitate a complete overhaul of enterprises’ DX strategies.
 Rather than that, these trends represent an awareness of impending challenges and opportunities.
 While the majority of them have long been looming on the horizon, recent supply chain, security, and other business priorities have sparked significant growth that will alter the outlook towards digitalization in the coming year.